azmataliakbar/Hello_Coders/README.md

 •	Step-6 / add index.ts file. ( It will add a file index / main / any of your choice is a TS code file).

-•	Step-7 / This file will vasically support hello coders assignments projects.
+•	Step-7 / This file will basically support hello coders assignments projects.

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx